 Evidence Generation – About

-Policymakers, service professionals, and their community partners deserve high-quality information about the impact of programs and policies.
-In setting priorities, program models that have already been proven effective and efficient will be preferred over programs that have never been tested by rigorous evaluation.
+Policymakers, service professionals, and their community partners deserve high-quality information about the impact of prevention programs and policies.
+In setting priorities, program models that have already been proven effective and efficient are naturally preferred over programs that have yet to be tested by rigorous evaluation.
 Such preferences, however, should not be sacrosanct.
-Policymakers and funding sources should be encouraged to think of the evidence base as an ever-changing and developing source of knowledge.
-The search for evidence is an ongoing process.
-One should never assume that all possible evidence-based practices have already been discovered.
-The Evidence Generation initiative at John Jay College is focused on training new generations of applied researchers to grow the evidence base of the future.
+Policymakers and funding sources should be encouraged to think of the evidence base as an ever-changing source of knowledge.
+The search for credible evidence is an ongoing process.
+We should never assume that all possible evidence-based practices have already been discovered.

 Learn More